Mardi Gras Break

 Returned checks will be assessed a $50 fee and the total cost will be billed to the host student's University account.

-All guests will be issued a temporary key access card the first time they check into their building.
-This card will allow them access to the front doors of the residence hall in which they are staying.
+All guests will be issued a temporary guest identification card the first time they check into their building which will permit them into the lobby of the residence hall in which they are registered to stay.
 In order to enter any residence hall, a registered guest must produce that ID card along with a government-issued photo ID, such as a Driver's License.

-All resident students must produce their Loyola Express Card in order to gain building access.
+All resident students must produce their Loyola identification card, complete with building sticker and current validation sticker, in order to gain building access.

-Registered guests may enter and exit the building without their host, but will not be keyed into any residence hall wing, room, lounge, or kitchen.
+Registered guests may enter and exit the building without their host, but will not be keyed into any residence hall room, lounge, bathroom, or kitchen.

 You can see current Parade schedules and routes online at NOLA.com.